cicsdev/cics-banking-sample-application-cbsa/etc/install/base/doc/CBSA_base_cobol_installation_instructions.md

-1. Execute job CBSA.JCL.INSTALL(**HBANKCSD**) to update the DFHCSD with the CBSA definitions and add the CSD GROUP(BANK) into a **LIST** called **CICSTS56** (which is used in the SIT parms for the CICS region).
+1. Execute job CBSA.JCL.INSTALL(**HBANKCSD**) to update the DFHCSD with the CBSA definitions and add the CSD GROUP(BANK) into a **LIST** called **CICSTS61** (which is used in the SIT parms for the CICS region).

->> **NOTE:** This job updates an existing CSD called DFH560.CICS.DFHCSD and
+>> **NOTE:** This job updates an existing CSD called @CSD_PREFIX@.DFHCSD and
 >> adds the CBSA resource definitions to it.
-You may need to amend job
+You need to amend job
 >> HBANKCSD with the name of your CSD.
 All of the CSD definitions needed
 >> for CBSA are located in CBSA.JCL.INSTALL(BANK).
 >> You may also wish to edit the BANK member if you should need to use a
 >> different port number for the IPIC connection between the CICS region
 >> and the zOS Connect server (ZOSEE) - we used port number 30709).
 >> Verify that the name of the DB2CONN matches your requirements, and that it connects to the correct Db2 subsystem.

-2. Check job CBSA.JCL.INSTALL(**CICSTS56**), this is an example CICS region.
-You will have you own JCL or PROC to start up your own CICS region.
-You may need to extrapolate information from this member to include into your own CICS region startup JCL.
+>> Verify that the plan name of the DB2CONN and DB2ENTRY definitions match your requirements.

+2. Check your CICS region JCL and edit as appropriate.
 The most pertinent things are:

 >> -   Inclusion of the CBSA.CICSBSA.LOADLIB in the DFHRPL
 >>